jsbrono/sentiment-from-scratch/README.md

-# spam-classifier
+# sentiment-analysis
-Artificial neural network using numpy to predict spam emails
+Artificial neural network using numpy to predict sentiment